25 Kg Bag

 STPP regulates pH of foodstuffs, enough to hold in the moisture.
 Because of its ability to retain moisture, STPP is added as a preservative in seafood, meats, poultry, and animal feeds.
 This increases the shelf life of the products.
 It is also used as an emulsifier.

 The majority of STPP is consumed as a component of commercial detergents.
 It serves as a "builder," industrial jargon for a water softener.
-In hard water (water that contains high concentrations of Mg2+ and Ca2+), detergents are deactivated.
+Detergents are deactivated in hard water (water that contains high concentrations of Mg2+ and Ca2+).
 Being a highly charged chelating agent, TPP5- binds to di-cations tightly and prevents them from interfering with the sulphonate detergent.

-It is used as a coating agent for paper due to its ability to disperse in water and hence it coats the paper white in colour.
+STPP is used as a coating agent for a paper due to its ability to disperse in water, hence, it coats the paper white in color.
 It also acts as an oil contamination resistance agent and a defending grease agent in paper production.
-It also acts as a pitch control agent in raw paper pulp in the grinding or washing stages of wood pulp production, by adsorbing the residual resins and other contaminants which impact the productivity of paper mills and the quality of the paper from the wood pulp.
+It also acts as a pitch control agent in raw paper pulp in the grinding or washing stages of wood pulp production by adsorbing the residual resins and other contaminants which impact the productivity of paper mills and the quality of the paper from the wood pulp.
 It is used as a de-inking process of newsprint.